Yomguithereal/baobab/README.md

 *Shallowly merging objects*

-Obviously this will fail if the value watched over by your cursor is not an object.
+Obviously this will fail if the value at cursor is not an object.

 ```js
 cursor.merge({hello: 'world'});